Airman, citizen worries travel ban will hurt his dad

 Soltani is an Airman in the U.S. Air Force and just became an American citizen in October.
 His sister is also a citizen and serves in the Army.

 His father is from Iran, one of the seven countries covered by the travel ban, and frequently travels outside of the United States on business.
-The nuclear physicist has had his permanent residency for more than four years and applied for U.S. citizenship a year ago.

-"He can leave the country next week for work and he may not be able to come back," Soltani said.
+The nuclear physicist has had his permanent residency for more than four years and applied for U.S. citizenship a year ago."He can leave the country next week for work and he may not be able to come back," Soltani said.

 It's happened before.